Chapter 3: Health Promotion and Protection

 3.6.1 Inclusion/Exclusion Due to Illness

-Safety and child abuse concerns may arise when using rectal thermometers.
-Caregivers/teachers should be aware of these concerns.
-If rectal temperatures are taken, steps must be taken to ensure that all caregivers/teachers are trained properly in this procedure and the opportunity for abuse is negligible (for example, ensure that more than one adult present during procedure).
-Rectal temperatures should be taken only by persons with specific health training in performing this procedure and permission given by parents/guardians.
+Safety and child abuse concerns may come up when using rectal thermometers.
+Early care and education program staff should be aware of these concerns.
+If rectal temperatures are taken, steps must be taken to make sure that all staff members are trained properly in this procedure and the opportunity for abuse is small (e.g., make sure that more than one adult is present while taking the child’s temperature).
+Rectal temperatures should be taken only by staff with specific health training in performing this procedure, and parents/guardians must give permission.

-Many state or local agencies operate facilities that collect used mercury thermometers.
-Typically, the service is free.
-For more information on household hazardous waste collections in your area, call your State environmental protection agency or your local health department.
+Thermometers with mercury can easily break and release toxic levels of mercury fumes.
+To prevent mercury toxicity, the American Academy of Pediatrics (AAP) does not recommend using mercury or glass thermometers in early care and education programs.1 Many state or local agencies operate facilities that collect used mercury thermometers.
+For more information on hazardous waste collections in your area, contact your state environmental protection agency or your local public health department.

 TYPE OF FACILITYCenter, Early Head Start, Head Start, Large Family Child Care Home, Small Family Child Care Home

 22.214.171.124 Inclusion/Exclusion/Dismissal of Ill Children

 126.96.36.199 Inclusion and Exclusion of Children from Facilities That Serve Children Who Are Ill